younessidbakkasse/calculio/README.md

 # Calculio: funny online calculator :zap:

-My first time working with javascript on a web developement project. to try it live : https://bit.ly/calculio
+My first web project and first time working with javascript.
+To try it live : https://bit.ly/calculio

-## Will I continue developing this calculator :checkered_flag: :

-Hell Yes!! of course why not, I will add many functionnalities down the road so stay tunned for updates on the project.

 ## Is it mobile first ? :pencil2: :